-We invite you to take photographs and bring other equipment to the battlefield for this tour and we encourage you to share your photos or recordings with Laurie as she will use them in her presentation on March of 2017 at the General Warren Inne.
+We invite you to take photographs and bring other equipment to the battlefield for this tour and we encourage you to share your photos or recordings with Malvern Paranormal Society as they will use them in their presentation the following year.
 Please email your photos or recordings to firstname.lastname@example.org

 UPCOMING: Fall Paranormal Tour

 October 5, 2024 (rain date October 12, 2024)